ArnoldDP/OStim-Community-Modlist/README.md

 ***What this isnt***

-This isnt an Elysium Remastered clone (no disprespect to the author) with the addition of OStim, nor is it a hyperrealistic soulslike that barely hits 30 fps.
-It's also not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves.
+This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, nor it is a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall.
+It's also not an Elysium Remastered clone (no disrespect to the original author) with the small addition of OStim.

 ***What this is***

  It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that stays true to The Elder Scrolls style, while adding plenty of spicy roleplay opportunities :^)

-Most, if not all, of the gameplay mods are just simple enhancers to the vanilla Skyrim experience, and a lot of subjective quest mods were avoided because they could cause unnecessary bloat.
+Most, if not all, of the gameplay mods are just simple enhancers to the vanilla Skyrim experience.
+A lot of subjective quest mods were avoided because they could cause unnecessary bloat.

 # PRE/POST INSTALLATION